[Rev. 6/26/2026 12:34:35 PM]

 692A.050 Licenses: Firm or corporation licensed only as title agent.

-692A.055 Licensing of title agents: Required experience; proof of experience.
+692A.055 Licensing of title agents: Required experience or score on examination; proof of experience.

 692A.070 Display of license.